-Responsible Use = Safe Use: Educational use of the District's network/Internet resources is the best way to reduce the risk of students accessing inappropriate content (see Acceptable Use of Technology in the school handbook).
+The educational and responsible use of the district's network/Internet resources is the best way for students to avoid accessing inappropriate online content (see Acceptable Use of Technology in the school handbook).
 The district employs several layers to significantly reduce the likelihood that students will access inappropriate content while online.

 What measures are in place to keep students safe while online?

 - We comply with the requirements of the Children's Internet Protection Act (CIPA)

 - Educate students on how to use digital resources responsibly and safely (Digital Citizenship)

 - Internet filtering of inappropriate content

 - Level-based sites and applications (Elementary, Middle, and High School).